graphql/graphiql/README.md

 ![](https://camo.githubusercontent.com/97dc1080d5e6883c4eec3eaa6b7d0f29802e6b4b/687474703a2f2f672e7265636f726469742e636f2f497379504655484e5a342e676966)

-> 🆕 **New Insiders Extenion in Testing!:** We have a 0.3.0 version in development!
-Many bugs fixed, and new features.
-See our instructions for setting it up and helping us test it [here](https://github.com/prisma-labs/vscode-graphql/issues/181)
 > 💡 **Note:** This extension no longer supports `.prisma` files.
 If you are using this extension with Prisma 1, please rename your datamodel from `datamodel.prisma` to `datamodel.graphql` and this extension will pick that up.

 ## Features